ahundt/code_to_pdfs/README.md

 All github repositories will be cloned.

-# convert repositories to pdfs
+# Convert repositories to pdfs

+1. Install dependencies

 Make sure requirements are installed, and `~/.local/bin` is on your `PATH` in your `.bashrc` file: